The Wrongdoers

 The Wrongdoers is a 1925 American silent drama film directed by Hugh Dierker and starring Lionel Barrymore, Anne Cornwall, and Henry Hull.

 Plot

 As described in a film magazine review, a druggist who is philanthropic but poor, heads a robber gang that steals from the rich to aid the poor.
 His son, who is in love with the daughter of the woman his father befriended, foils a robbery planned by his father.
 The father and the man who was to have been robbed are killed.
 The son and the young woman are married.

 Cast

+Preservation

+A complete print of The Wrongdoers exists at the UCLA Film & Television Archive in Los Angeles.